-Part time operators should be a part of the operator work force, and MOU provisions that establish the basic hours of labor at eight hours a day and hence disallow the use of trippers, or short blocks of work made up of one to two trips during peak hours, should be revised in order to allow Muni to reduce reliance on scheduled overtime.
+Part time operators should be a part of the operator work force, and MOU provisions that establish the basic hours of labor at eight hours a day and hence disallow the use

 The lack of part time operators and the restrictions placed on their employment limit SFMTA's ability to adjust scheduling to reduce reliance on scheduled overtime and nonproductive paid standby time.
 These restrictions should be lifted or modified to give SFMTA the greatest flexibility possible in using part time operators to reduce the number of split shifts and the nonproductive standby and scheduled overtime expenditures they generate.